PaddlePaddle/PaddleRS/docs/apis/data_en.md

 Generally, in the list of data transform operators accepted by a `Compose` object, the first element is `paddlers.Transforms.DecodeImg` object, used to read image data; the last element is [`Arrange` Operator](https://github.com/PaddlePaddle/PaddleRS/blob/develop/paddlers/transforms/operators.py, used to extract and arrange information from the `sample` dictionary.

-For the validation dataset of image segmentation task and change detection task, the `ReloadMask` operator can be inserted before the `Arrange` operator to reload the Ground-truth label.
+For the validation dataset of image segmentation task and change detection task, the `ReloadMask` operator can be inserted before the `Arrange` operator to reload the ground-truth label.
 The following is an example:

 ```python
 eval_transforms = T.Compose([